ismailsoftdev/DjangoInitiator/README.md

 ## Planned Improvements

 I have exciting plans to enhance Django Initiator in the future:

-- **Python Library:** Transform Django Initiator into a Python library, enabling users to initiate projects effortlessly from anywhere in their system.

 - **Executable File (.exe):** Streamline the process by creating an executable file for direct tool execution.